tengstrand/lein-polylith/readme.md

 Note that the signature of the *component interface* and its corresponding *workspace interface* must match exactly, otherwise you will get compilation errors when running the [compile](#compile) or [build](#build) command.

 The recommendation is to put all your function signatures in the *interface* namespace under the path to the component, e.g. se.example.user.
 If you have hundreds of functions it could be a sign that the component is too big.
-You may have your reasons to create huge components and in these case it can be an idea to split up the interface into several namespaces like *se.example.user.x.interface* and *se.example.user.y.interface*.
+You may have your reasons to create huge components and in these cases it can be an idea to split up the interface into several namespaces like *se.example.user.x.interface* and *se.example.user.y.interface*.

 ### Compose a system